bathan1/sqlite-fetch/web/docs/intro.md

 ---

 # Introduction

-Yet Another Runtime TCP Stream for SQLite, or yarts for short, is an SQLite runtime extension.
+*Yet Another Runtime TCP Stream for SQLite*, or *yarts* for short, is an SQLite runtime extension.

-It provides TCP networking capabilities to SQLite.
+It provides TCP networking capabilities to SQLite and wraps a simple HTTP client over the transport.

 Let's discover **yarts in less than 5 minutes**.